Teaching Assistant

 Why TQUK?

-Assessment planning meetings for all apprentices
+Assessment planning meetings offered to all apprentices

-Gateway submission reviewed within 24 hours
+Gateway to completion submission reviewed within 24 hours

-Average gateway-to-completion of 6 weeks*
+Average gateway to completion of 6 weeks*

 Learn more about this standard